Selling Inherited Property Below Value to Relatives: A Guide to Tax Optimization

 The topic briefly and concisely

-A sale of an inherited property to relatives below market value is treated by the tax office as a 'mixed gift', where the difference from the market value may be subject to tax.
+The sale of an inherited property to relatives below market value is treated by the tax office as a “mixed gift”, whereby the difference to the market value may be subject to tax.

-Personal gift tax allowances (e.g., €400,000 for children) can significantly reduce or completely avoid the tax burden, and can be used anew every 10 years.
+Personal gift tax allowances (e.g. €400,000 for children) can significantly reduce or entirely avoid tax liabilities and can be used anew every 10 years.

-A professional appraisal of market value is essential to reliably demonstrate the value to the tax office and avoid conflicts with co-heirs.
+A professional appraisement is essential for legally demonstrating the value to the tax office and avoiding conflicts with co-heirs.

 The desire to sell an inherited property to close relatives at a friendly price is understandable.
-Emotional reasons often play a role in wanting to keep the family home or a valuable apartment within the family.
-However, caution is advised: The tax office scrutinizes such transactions closely.
-A price set too low can quickly be classified as a so-called 'mixed gift', resulting in unexpectedly high gift taxes.
-This article explains the tax regulations, the crucial role of the market value, and how you can avoid legal and financial disadvantages with a sound strategy.
-This way, you can ensure that the well-intentioned family sale does not become an expensive boomerang.
+Often, emotional reasons are behind the wish to keep the family home or a valuable apartment within the family.
+However, caution is advised: The tax office closely scrutinizes such transactions.
+A purchase price set too low can quickly be classified as a 'mixed gift', leading to unexpectedly high gift taxes.
+This article explains the tax rules, the crucial role of the market value, and how you can use a sound strategy to avoid legal and financial disadvantages.
+This ensures that the well-intentioned family sale does not become an expensive boomerang.

 The mixed gift: When the tax office examines the price

-If you sell an inherited property to a relative at a price significantly below market value, the tax authorities consider this a mixed donation.
-Legally, the transaction consists of a remunerated part (the purchase price) and a non-remunerated part (the donation).
-For example, if the purchase price is more than 20-25% below the actual market value, the authorities assume an intention to donate.
+If you sell an inherited property to a relative at a price significantly below market value, the tax office considers this a mixed gift.
+Legally, the transaction consists of a remunerated part (the purchase price) and a non-remunerated part (the gift).
+For example, if the purchase price is more than 20-25% below the actual market value, the authority assumes an intention to give a gift.
 The difference between the paid price and the full market value then becomes subject to gift tax.
-This regulation is intended to prevent the circumvention of gift tax through a symbolic purchase price.
-Therefore, a thorough understanding of the tax assessment principles is essential to strategically plan the next step – the utilisation of allowances.
+This regulation aims to prevent the gift tax from being circumvented through a symbolic purchase price.
+Therefore, a precise understanding of the tax evaluation principles is essential to strategically plan the next step – the use of tax exemptions.

-The good news is that legislators provide personal allowances for gifts, which depend on the degree of kinship.
-These allowances can be claimed anew every 10 years, allowing for staggered asset transfers.
+The good news is that the legislator provides personal allowances for gifts, the amount of which depends on the degree of relationship.
+These allowances can be used again every 10 years, allowing a staggered transfer of wealth.
 Forward planning can save thousands of euros in taxes here.

-Here is an overview of the key allowances according to § 16 ErbStG:
+Here are the main allowances according to § 16 ErbStG at a glance:

 • Spouses & registered civil partners: 500,000 euros